-Option A Awards Stock A wards
+Option Awards Stock Awards

-Name Number of Shares Acquired on Exercise (#) SharesRealized onAcquired onExercise Value Realized on Vesting (\$) (1)
+Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$) (1)

 Jack Friedman

-Stephen G. Berman - - - -
+Stephen G. Berman

-Joel M. Bennett - - 5,000 60,600
+Joel M. Bennett 5,000 60,600

 (1) Represents the product of (x) the closing sale price of the common stock on the date of vesting multiplied by (y) the number of restricted shares vested.